holdenlee/philosophocle/posts/the-rhymist.md

 "We certainly *will* meet her tomorrow for tea," Un said, his face dark with rage and his fists clenched.

 Un had fought tirelessly for ["Uniformist Day" at the Scoop](emergency-chaosing.html).
 He had written letters to the Director of Religious Life, the Student Activities Board, the Student Judicial Board, the Board Against Discrimination and For Tolerance, and even appealed to the President.
-Nothing is going to keep him from his rightful place at the Scoop today.
+Nothing is going to keep him from his rightful place at the Scoop tomorrow.

 "*All of us*.
 We will teach her that *no one* messes with the Uniformists.
 When we are done with her, I promise you, she will be a Uniformist."